google/flax/docs/faq.md

 ---

-**Question: How to execute part of a computation only every X iterations?**

-**Answer:** You could pass in a counter or a flag boolean to the model that causes the computation to be run or not.
-If it's a JAX `static_arg` you can just write normal python if-else, if you want there to be only a single compute graph you can use the more cumbersome `lax.cond...` though unless you know you really need it maybe better to do the former.

----

 **Question: How to perform computations for a Flax module only occasionally?**

 **Context:** I am trying to create a new Flax module that instantiates a